vkhazin/azure-terraform/readme.md

 * Terraform setup of Azure Environment
 * Suitable for a production-like environment setup or for ci/cd environment initialization
+* Terraform state is stored in Azure Storage Account to support a team environment
+* Terraform remote state cannot use terraform variables, a bash search & replace is used instead

 ## Azure Portal Setup